robertbrodrecht/launchpad/_codex/post-types.md

 	<dt>single</dt>
 	<dd>The singular name of the post type.</dd>
 	<dt>slug</dt>
 	<dd>The slug of the post type for rewrites.
 If you specify false, the post type becomes "private."
-That is, no rewrite, not publically query-able, and not public.</dd>
+That is, no rewrite, not publicly query-able, and not public.</dd>
 </dl>

 The single and plural keys are used to populate the various <code>labels</code> values.
 All other values sent to <code>register_post_type</code> will be created from default values.